-If computer codes are used for the safety analysis, then additional information should be included in the PDSR to justifydemonstrate that the code is verified and validated for the specific field of use.
-The justification for the applicability of these codes should include a statement of possible sources of errorserror and/or uncertaintiesuncertainty relative to the effects of the operating platform (computer) used and of modelling assumptions and simplifications, as well as of any other parameter influencing the calculated results.
-This may include and a sensitivity analysis.
+If computer codes are used for the safety analysis, additional information should be included in the PDSR to demonstrate that the code is verified and validated for the specific field of use.
+The justification for the applicability of these codes should include a statement of possible sources of error and/or uncertainty relative to the effects of the operating platform (computer) used and of modelling assumptions and simplifications, as well as of any other parameter influencing the calculated results and a sensitivity analysis.

-- (d) The performance characteristics of the package design should be assessed.
+(d) The performance characteristics of the package design should be assessed.
 More than one sequence of tests might need to be considered to ensure that the various safety functions to be fulfilled by different components of the package design comply with the regulatory requirements.
+Other hazards (e.g. corrosion, combustion, pyrophoricity or other chemical reactions,

+Appendix II

-Other hazards (e.g. corrosion, combustion, pyrophoricity or other chemical reactions, radiolysis, phase changes) should be analysed, as necessary, if they have a consequential effect on the safety functions of the package. - (e) The results of the technical analyses should be compared with the acceptance criteria, and package design assumptions and regulatory compliance should be justified accordingly.
+- radiolysis, phase changes) should be analysed, as necessary, if they have a consequential effect on the safety functions of the package.

+- (e) The results of the technical analyses should be compared with the acceptance criteria, and package design assumptions and regulatory compliance should be justified accordingly.

-II.7.
-The following items listed in FigureFig.
-1 and para.
-2.43 of this Safety Guide, are not relevant to and not needed for industrial packages, and, therefore, are not included in Table 2:
+- II.7.
+The following items listed in Fig. 1 and para.
+2.3 of this Safety Guide are not relevant to and not needed for industrial packages and, therefore, are not included in Table 2:

 - Part 1

 - Conditions for technical analyses;

 - Package illustration.

 - Part 2

 - Other analyses.

+APPENDIX II TABLE 2.
+PACKAGE DESIGN SAFETY REPORT FOR INDUSTRIAL PACKAGES